Onyx-Protocol/Onyx/docs/core/build-applications/real-time-transaction-processing.md

 ## Example

-To illustrate how to use transaction feeds, we'll create a program that prints information about new [local](../learn-more/global-vs-local-data.md) transactions as they arrive.
+To illustrate how to use transaction feeds, we'll create an application that prints information about new [local](../learn-more/global-vs-local-data.md) transactions as they arrive.

 #### Creating and retrieving a transaction feed